NFL Team Grades for Week 3

 Result: Lost 26-10

 The death knell has been rung prematurely for the Patriots before, so we can't say a second consecutive loss is a season-ender.
-Still, the loss to the Lions was certainly a bad one, and it does hint at some big issues for the defending AFC champions.
+Still, the loss to the Lions was a bad one, and it does hint at some big issues for the defending AFC champions.

 The problem isn't just that Brady (14-of-26 for 133 yards) was bad, though he was.
 It's that pass-catchers not named Rob Gronkowski couldn't get open downfield.
 It's that the defense couldn't consistently stop the run or the pass.
-It's that even when the Patriots pulled back within three points, they let the Lions stomp on their necks and put the game out of reach.
+It's that even when the Patriots pulled back within three points, they let the Lions stomp on their necks and put the contest out of reach.

-It's that New England looked outclassed in virtually every facet of the game, even more so than in last week's loss to the Jaguars.
+It's that New England looked outclassed in virtually every facet, even more so than in last week's loss to the Jaguars.
 It's that this is the first time the Patriots have lost by double digits in back-to-back games since 2002.

 If this is the same team the Patriots field the rest of the season, they aren't going to reach the playoffs.